DataDog/storedog/CUSTOMIZATIONS_README.md

 - In Datadog, go to Digital Experience > Real User Monitoring > Optimization.
 - In the list of Views, several views should have a RED INP value.

+### Other customizations

+- Some Puppeteer sessions enter invalid discount codes.
+The discounts service returns a 400-level response, which shows up in Datadog RUM as a "Resource with errors".
+That error is silenced in this branch to allow the learner to focus only on Core Web Vitals issues.

+- In the RUM Optimization pages, the SDK finds the CSS selector of the element causing the poor vital score.
+In Datadog, the selectors use `\`s to escape spaces.
+The element causing the INP problem is a button that originally had `data-dd-action-name="Proceed\ To\ Checkout\"` but since the learner needs to find this element in the IDE (without familiarity with the Storedog code base), this could lead to unnecessary confusion.
+Instead, I modified all of the `data-dd-action-name` attribute values to be PascalCase rather than use spaces.